gexinh/BPGT/Readme.md

+# Predicting Genetic Mutation from Whole Slide Images via Biomedical-Linguistic Knowledge Enhanced Multi-label Classification

-<u>**This code is refined for the paper review, which we mark important scripts for a clear demonstration and dismiss scripts irrevant about the proposed model.
+<u>**This code is refined for the paper review, in which we mark important scripts for a clear demonstration and dismiss scripts irrelevant to the proposed model.
 We will release the complete code if the paper is accepted.**<u>

 - - -

 # Step 1 Install Packages
-prepare the environment and packages you need as following commands:
+Prepare the environment and packages you need as following commands:

     conda env create -f environment.yaml
     pip install -r requirements.txt